rkeaveney/CPL_compiler/README.md

 The software kit for the module consists of a set of sources which compile into a character-handler, scanner, string table and symbol table for the project compiler.
 It is designed to work on any Unix system that supports the gcc compiler, Gnu make and Gnu ar.
 This, of course, includes all popular desktop Linux distributions.
 It will also work with Cygwin on Windows.
 The kit has been tested with gcc 9.x on Mac OS/X. Ubuntu, Debian, Arch Linux, and Cygwin.
 Clang also works well.

-The kit may be downloaded from the "Resources/Software/Project Software/" section of this site.
-It is in the file "distrib-unix.tgz".
-Use tar to unwrap the archive:

-     $ tar xzvof distrib-unix.tgz

-(or you can download and unzip the zip version of the file, the contents are the same).

 N.B., The software environment assumed for the module is Unix/Linux.
 In particular, I will expect your code to compile cleanly using the gcc or clang compilers in a Unix/Linux environment.
 Do not use a Windows C compiler.